How to Get Into Penn: The Case Study of Isaac

 university of pennsylvania logo

-Isaac’s ambitions to get into Penn
+How to get into Penn – Isaac’s ambitions

 Isaac’s mother contacted Great College Advice toward the end of his sophomore year of high school.
 Her son was a straight-A student at a competitive school in suburban Denver, and he had it in his mind that he wanted to aim for the Ivy League and other top universities.
 She made it clear that this was his ambition, and that she and Isaac’s dad simply wanted to give him the best shot at achieving this goal.

 This is not to say that he wasn’t doing some awesome things.
-He played on the varsity baseball team as a 10th grader; his team routinely wins the annual state championship.
-He was a solid member of the school’s debate team, where he specialized in Public Forum—but he was not yet a stand-out.
+He played on the varsity baseball team as a 10th grader; his team routinely won the annual state championship.
+He was a solid member of the school’s debate team, where he specialized in Public Forum.
+But, he was not yet a stand-out in debate.
 He was a leader in his local Jewish youth group.
 Isaac was also something of a news junkie; our conversations nearly always began with a review of the week’s headlines—especially in international affairs.
 Yet none of these activities were impressive enough to help him stand out in a field of tens of thousands of qualified applicants who would be applying to Penn (his first choice) and the other Ivies.
-He needed something more.
-But in order to achieve more, he would have to make some decisions.

 As with so many top students, Isaac was extraordinarily busy.
-Baseball, especially, took up a lot of his time—especially during the season.
+Baseball took up a lot of his time—especially during the season.
 Debate was also a very time-consuming activity requiring a ton of preparation.
 Isaac had intellectual interests beyond the classroom, but despite his love of reading, he didn’t have much time to dig into books beyond those assigned by his teachers.

 A tough decision

 Baseball was clearly part of the problem.
 Isaac loved baseball, but by his own admission, he wasn’t good enough to be recruited by a Division 1 Ivy League school.
 He also knew that he was unlikely to play baseball no matter which college he attended.
 His baseball career was coming to an end; it was just a matter of when.
-Still, Isaac was loathe to give up the game.
+Still, Isaac was hesitant to give up the game.
 He loved it, and had some very tight friendships on the team.

 He agonized over this decision.
 So did his parents: they wanted such a momentous decision to be his own.